ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 * **Write and Review Quickly**:
   I can write reasonably well-organized text fairly quickly.
-Despite my lofty hopes that the my book is an erudite tome for the ages, the real task for a technical book is finishing it in a not incorrect manner.
+Despite my lofty hopes of an erudite tome for the ages, the real goal for a technical book is something that is correct, accessible, and not horrendously dry.
   (The exception to this rule is Larry Wall's "[Programming Perl](http://shop.oreilly.com/product/9780596000271.do)" book, better known as the "Camel Book", which is probably the most humorous and